USPS Pricing Overview – Commercial Base, Commercial Plus, Cubic

 Priority Mail on Shippo are based on a combination of cubic and weight/zone pricing.
 Since we take in both your package weight and dimensions, we automatically calculate both rates and provide you the better rate of the two.

-With Shippo, you can tap right into USPS commercial and cubic pricing instantly upon sign up.
+With Shippo, you can tap right into USPS commercial and cubic pricing instantly upon sign-up.
 It’s free to sign up and compare rates on Shippo.
-Only pay when you print a shipping label - it’s 5 cents per label plus the cost of the label itself.
+Only pay when you print a shipping label – it’s 5 cents per label plus the cost of the shipping.
+Label fees are waived when using Shippo’s carrier accounts with USPS, UPS, and DHL.